ravel-net/ravel-net.github.io/walkthrough.md

 #### Mininet

 By default, Ravel will start Mininet and load the specified Mininet topology into a PostgreSQL database.
 To specify a Mininet-style topology, use the parameter `--topo=TOPO`.
+The topology parameter is required.
 Ravel also accepts custom topologies in a Mininet format using the parameter `--custom=CUSTOM`.
 For detailed documentation on creating custom topologies, refer to the [Mininet walkthrough](http://mininet.org/walkthrough/#custom-topologies).

-For example, to start Mininet in the background with single switch and two hosts:
+For example, to start Mininet in the background with single switch and three hosts:

     $ sudo ./ravel.py --topo=single,3

 #### PostgreSQL
-To start Ravel without Mininet (e.g., to run database tests or if using a topology too large for mininet), use the `--onlydb` flag.
-For example, to start the Ravel CLI and load the topology into the Postgres database without starting Mininet:
+To start Ravel without Mininet (e.g., to run database scalability tests), use the `--onlydb` flag:

     $ sudo ./ravel.py --topo=single,3 --onlydb

 To specify the database name and username, use the options `--db=DB` and `--user=USER`.
 To force a password prompt for the database, use `--password`.
-This is roughly equivalent to connecting to Postgres with `psql --dbname=DB --username=USER --password`.
+This is equivalent to connecting to Postgres with `psql --dbname=DB --username=USER --password`.
 The default database name and username can be set in _ravel.cfg_.

 To reconnect to an existing database state, use the `--reconnect` flag.  _Note_: this assumes the specified topology is the same as the one already loaded in the database.